sdziallas/comp55/docs/labs/11-Decomp.md

 You should notice that it moves in a straight line, maybe even in the exact same way as before.
 Stop the program and change the numbers.
-What happens when you change the numbers and try it again?
+What happens when you change the numbers and try again?
 If you're not sure,
 start by changing one of the numbers by 1, if you don't get much of a result,